Discrimination and harassment

 Anne feels harassed by this constant messaging but assumes that there is nothing she can do.
 One of her friends suggests that she talk to an Harassment and Discrimination Contact Officer.
 When she does this she is surprised to find that Peter's behaviour constitutes sexual harassment and there are a number of options that she can take to stop the unwelcome behaviour.

-It is against the law to victimise someone because they have made, or intend to make, an allegation or formal complaint of discrimination or sexual harassment.
-People who believe they have been discriminated against, sexually harassed or victimised should contact Equity and Diversity as a first step.
+It is against the law to victimise someone because they have made, or intend to make, an allegation or formal complaint of discrimination or sexual harm.
+People who believe they have been discriminated against, sexually harmed or victimised should contact Equity and Diversity as a first step.

-What to do if you think you are experiencing sexual harassment or discrimination
+What to do if you think you are experiencing sexual harm or discrimination

 Sometimes someone's harassing behaviour may be unintentional, but the effect on the person being harassed can be quite profound.
 The University encourages students and staff to report any incidents of harassment or discrimination.
 If you think you have been harassed or discriminated against or have witnessed these behaviours, talk to a Harassment and Discrimination Contact Officer (HDCO).
 HDCOs are trained to provide support and information.